platformsh/platformsh-docs/src/configuration/services/pagespeed.md

         app: "myapp:http"
 ```

-The pagespeed proxy exposes an endpoint app and this endpoint uses the upstream relationship named app.
+This is basically a proxy service that sits between our router (the web server) and your application.
+It exposes an end-point (here confusingly named `app`) and has a relationship to the application also called app.

-In your .platform/routes.yaml, use pagespeed:http-app instead of app:http:
+Usually in your  `.platform/routes.yaml` you would have an `upstream` composed of the name of the application (the one you put in `.platform.app.yaml` and the protocol (currently always `http`).
+To use the PageSpeed service we make the router use it as its upstream rather than directly the app.
+In this example `pagespeed:http-app` (the `app` part being the name of the application) instead of `app:http`.

 ```yaml
 https://{default}/":